W/T/C: = Walk, Trot, and Canter (Lope)

-It is a combination of horse and rider timed events.
+It is a combination of horse and rider timed events or compete in games on horseback such as the egg and spoon race.
 There are usually four events at each playday: Poles, Cloverleaf Barrels, Straight-away Barrels, and an optional Jackpot Race.
-Riders can ride for fun or compete in the play day.
+Riders can ride for fun or compete in play day.
 Riders must compete in his/her age group/class to receive points.
 Points are awarded on the basis of the rider's finish/place.
 Riders accumulate points for each event that they compete in.
 At the end of each play day, winners in each age group will receive an ALL-AROUND award on the basis of his/her accumulated points.

 LITTLE BRITCHES RODEO:

 The National Little Britches Rodeo (NLBRA) allows children ages 5 to 18 to compete in a variety of different rodeo events.
 The NLBRA provides three different age groups.
 Little Wrangler is a coed age group of children between the ages of 5 and 8.
 Kids ages 9–13 are junior contestants.
 Senior contestants are ages 14 through 18.
 Both the junior and senior divisions are broken down into boys and girls events.
 There are also coed events for the junior and senior categories.Girls events: Senior Girls breakaway roping, Senior Girls barrel racing, Senior Girls goat tying, Senior Girls Trail Course, Senior Girls pole bending, Junior Girls breakaway roping, Junior Girls barrel racing, Junior Girls goat tying, Junior Girls Trail Course, Junior Girls pole bending.